The Animal Mind: Philosophical Perspectives on Animal Cognition

 What you'll learn

-Learn about animal cognition with our philosophy courses online!
+Explore the fascinating question of animal minds with our philosophy courses online!

-When a crow solves a puzzle, a dog recognises a familiar face, or an octopus explores its environment, what can we really conclude about what they are thinking, feeling, or understanding?
-How do we distinguish genuine cognition from instinct, training, or behaviour?
-And what counts as evidence for a mind in the first place?
+When a crow solves a puzzle, a dog recognises a familiar face or an octopus explores its environment, what can we really conclude about what they are thinking, feeling or understanding?
+How do we distinguish cognition from instinct, training or observable behaviour — and what counts as evidence for a mind in the first place?

-In this thought-provoking course, you'll explore key philosophical questions surrounding animal cognition and consciousness.
-Drawing on philosophy, comparative psychology, and contemporary scientific research, you'll examine how animals perceive the world, learn, communicate, solve problems, and adapt to their environments.
+In this thought-provoking course, you'll explore philosophical questions surrounding animal cognition and consciousness.
+Drawing on philosophy, comparative psychology and contemporary scientific research, you'll examine how animals perceive the world, learn, communicate, solve problems and adapt to their environments, while questioning the assumptions we bring to the study of non-human minds.

 Learning outcomes

-By the end of this Animal Mind Course, participants will have developed practical skills and knowledge in areas such as:
+By the end of this Animal Mind: Philosophical Perspectives on Animal Cognition course, participants will have developed practical skills and knowledge in areas such as:

 • Understanding major philosophical approaches to animal cognition and consciousness

-• Exploring debates surrounding perception, memory, learning, and intelligence in animals
+• Examining questions surrounding perception, memory, learning and intelligence in animals

 • Evaluating evidence and research methods used to investigate animal minds

-• Identifying assumptions and biases that influence interpretations of animal behaviour
+• Identifying assumptions and biases that can influence interpretations of animal behaviour

-• Analysing competing explanations for animal cognition and problem-solving
+• Comparing competing explanations for animal cognition and problem-solving

-• Applying philosophical reasoning to questions about animal minds
+• Analysing philosophical arguments and scientific claims about animal minds

 Course content

-What will be covered in this Animal Mind course?
+What will be covered in The Animal Mind: Philosophical Perspectives on Animal Cognition course?

-During the course, participants will be guided through key concepts, techniques and approaches that typically include:
+During the course, participants will be guided through key concepts, ideas and philosophical approaches that typically include:

 • Why the study of animal cognition matters